 It was asked if it was tried to achieve luma/chroma balance.
 This was not investigated so far.
 It would be relevant to have a similar balance between luma and chroma for the single and dual layer cases.

-Further discussion in BoG at 1600.
+Further discussion was held in a joint BoG with AG 5 at 1600, on planning verification tests (toward preparation of output document JVET-AB2021 and JVET-AB2022).

+.

 JVET-AB0080 AHG10: GOP-based RPR encoder control [K. Andersson, R. Yu, J. Ström, P. Wennersten, W. Ahmad (Ericsson)]